VincentVanlaer/mesa-school-labs/content/friday/lab-1.md

 ## Full Solutions

-If you need them, a full lab 1 solution directory (including bonus task) can be found on our GitHub, [here](lab1_soln_dir.zip).
+If you need them, a full lab 1 solution directory (including bonus task) can be downloaded [here](lab1_soln_dir.zip).
 You will still need to edit the rotation rate and the nu_max for output.

 ## Troubleshooting